aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 Keeping alive the tradition of making things simple and understandable, Aspose.PDF for .NET lets you transform a source PDF file into a DOC file with two lines of code.
 To accomplish this feature, we have introduced an enumeration named SaveFormat and its value .Doc lets you save the source file to Microsoft Word format.

-The following code snippet shows the process of converting PDF file into DOC.
+The following C# code snippet shows the process of converting a PDF file into DOC format.

+1. Create an instance of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) object with the source PDF document.
+2. Save it to **SaveFormat.Doc** format by calling **Document.Save()** method.

 ```csharp
 public static void ConvertPDFtoWord()